PageGroup (OTCMKTS:MPGPF) Upgraded to Buy by Zacks Investment Research

-Zacks Investment Research upgraded shares of PageGroup (OTCMKTS:MPGPF) from a hold rating to a buy rating in a research report released on Thursday, Zacks.com reports.
-They currently have $8.75 price target on the stock.
+PageGroup (OTCMKTS:MPGPF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Wednesday, Zacks.com reports.
+The brokerage presently has a $8.75 price target on the stock.
+Zacks Investment Research‘s target price indicates a potential upside of 12.18% from the stock’s current price.

 According to Zacks, “PageGroup PLC operates as a recruitment consultancy.
 It provides recruitment services for permanent, contract and temporary staff at clerical and qualified professional and executive levels.
 PageGroup PLC, formerly known as Michael Page International plc, is based in Weybridge, the United Kingdom. “

-Separately, Royal Bank of Canada reissued a sector perform rating on shares of PageGroup in a research note on Monday, April 12th.
-Four research analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
-The company has a consensus rating of Hold and a consensus target price of $8.75.
+Separately, Royal Bank of Canada reaffirmed a “sector perform” rating on shares of PageGroup in a research note on Monday, April 12th.
+Four analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and a consensus target price of $8.75.

 PageGroup Company Profile